Robert Ashley: Life and career

 Since he first came to prominence, Ashley was indelibly linked to the performance of his pieces, particularly through the use of his voice in such works as Automatic Writing and Perfect Lives.
 Starting in the 1980s, he formed a band that lasted for decades consisting of himself, Sam Ashley, Joan LaBarbara, Thomas Buckner, and Jacqueline Humbert as vocalists and Tom Hamilton on electronics.

 Ashley also collaborated with various artists in terms of reading text.
 He was featured, alongside Kunga Rinpoche, on Eliane Radigue's 1987 piece Mila's Journey Inspired by a Dream.
 On December 9, 1992, Ashley publicly read William Gibson's electronic poem Agrippa (A Book of the Dead), on its premiere at The Kitchen in Chelsea, Manhattan.
 His reading, known as The Transmission, was recorded and simultaneously transmitted to several other cities only once.
-In the opera Agamemnon (1993) he performs with singer Shelley Hirsch.
+In the opera Agamemnon, (1993) he performs with singer Shelley Hirsch.

 In the final years of his life, Ashley's work was newly taken up by other performers.
-Notable interpreters of Ashley's work have included the electronic duo Matmos, who've repeatedly performed their arrangements of episodes from Perfect Lives; Object Collection, who premiered a stage version of Automatic Writing in 2011; the band Varispeed, who've presented various site-specific, day-long arrangements of Perfect Lives since 2011; the band Trystero, who perform Perfect Lives in their memorized marathon arrangement; and Alex Waterman, who spearheaded a new Spanish-language version of Perfect Lives entitled Vidas Perfectas, performing the piece around the world and producing a new video realization as well.
+Notable interpreters of Ashley's work have included the electronic duo Matmos, who often perform their arrangements of episodes from Perfect Lives; Object Collection, who premiered a stage version of Automatic Writing in 2011; the band Varispeed, who've presented various site-specific, day-long arrangements of Perfect Lives since 2011; the band Trystero, who perform Perfect Lives in their memorized marathon arrangement; and Alex Waterman, who spearheaded a new Spanish-language version of Perfect Lives entitled Vidas Perfectas, performing the piece around the world and producing a new video realization as well.
 In 2002 he received the Foundation for Contemporary Arts John Cage Award.
 In 2011, Ashley's 1967 opera That Morning Thing was restaged as part of the Performa Biennial with direction from Fast Forward.
 In 2014, shortly after his death, the Whitney Biennial presented three of Ashley's operas: Vidas Perfectas and The Trial..., both directed by Alex Waterman, and Crash, the opera he finished three months before he died.
-Crash was remounted a year later at Roulette with the same cast: Gelsey Bell, Brian McCorkle, Paul Pinto, Dave Ruder, and Aliza Simons from the music collective Varispeed, as well as Amirtha Kidambi, with projected photos by Philip Makanna.
+Crash was remounted a year later at Roulette Intermedium with the same cast: Gelsey Bell, Brian McCorkle, Paul Pinto, Dave Ruder, and Aliza Simons from the music collective Varispeed, as well as Amirtha Kidambi, with projected photos by Philip Makanna.

 Personal life and death

 He had one son, Sam, from his first marriage to Mary Tsaltas.
 In 1979, he married his second wife, Mimi Johnson.

-He died at his home in Tribeca on March 3, 2014, from liver disease at the age of 83.
+He died at his home in Tribeca, Manhattan, on March 3, 2014, from liver disease, aged 83.

-Operas
+Major Works

 Ashley wrote multiple operas and many other pieces for combinations of instruments, voices, and electronics.
 A complete list can be found at his official website.